joelparkerhenderson/smart-criteria/README.md

   * Ambitious: intended to satisfy high aspirations and challenging to achieve.
   * Aligned: coming together in agreement or alliance.

-Questions that may help:

-  * Who is working on this?
-List any roles, responsibilities, participants, etc.
-  * What resources are needed?
-List any inputs, dependencies, materials, etc.
-  * How are the challenges?
-List any risks, assumptions, constraints, etc.

 ## Relevant

 Closely connected to what's happening and being considered.

+Questions that may help:

+  * Can you summarize the purpose, rationale, etc.?
+  * Can you summarize the context, connections, etc.?
+  * How does this relate to the participants, their roles, and goals?
+  * How does this interconnect with other work, such as positively or negatively?

 Alternatives: